Beat Konducta: Volumes 5-6

-Beat Konducta Vol. 5-6: A Tribute to… (Dil Cosby and Dil Withers Suite) is an instrumental album produced by Madlib, an American hip hop musician signed to Stones Throw Records.
+Beat Konducta Vol. 5-6: A Tribute to...
+(Dil Cosby and Dil Withers Suite) is an instrumental album produced by Madlib, an American hip hop musician signed to Stones Throw Records.
 The album, along with J Rocc, is meant to be a tribute to his deceased friend J Dilla.
-This album boasts an extensive use of soul, jazz and funk.
+This album boasts an extensive use of soul, jazz and funk samples.